Conseil du Roi: Composition of the King's Council

 The feudal aristocracy would maintain great control over the king's council up until the 14th and 15th centuries.
-The most important positions in the court were those of the Great Officers of the Crown of France, headed by the connétable (chief military officer of the realm; position eliminated in 1627) and the chancellor.
+The most important positions in the court were those of the Great Officers of the Crown of France, headed by the constable and the chancellor.
 Certain kings were unable to reduce their importance (Louis X, Philip VI, John II, Charles VI), while others were more successful (Charles V, Louis XI, Francis I).
 In the 16th century, those "grands" with administrative or governmental competencies (religious dignitaries, presidents of provincial courts, etc.) were called to the council by a special certificate (or "brevet") and were termed "conseillers à brevet".